brandur/sorg/content/fragments/zombified.md

-Historically these types of failures are usually because OS X is a bad operating system for a headless box, so my first assumption was that some system-level task had kicked in and rebooted my system.
+Historically these types of failures are usually because OS X is a bad operating system for a headless box, so my first assumption was that some system-level task had kicked in and rebooted my computer.
 Either that, or an errant web browser had eaten the entirety of its memory.
 The problem's timing was a little too suspicious though, so I inspected my (identical) locally running backup script to make sure that nothing was amiss.